adamgligor/adamgligor.github.io/_posts/2021-11-01-https-hobby-websites.md

 There are two distinct paths when it comes to setting up TLS depending whether the domain is public or private.

-For public domains one popular method is to use `letsencrypt` and `certbot`, for private domains it's self signed certificates.
+For public domains one popular method is to use `letsencrypt` and `certbot`; for private domains it's self signed certificates.

 To generate a self signed certificate i use `openssl` (ubuntu)